jamesimcculloch/reproducible-research_homework/README.md

 ```{r}
 exp(7.0748)
 ```
 To give 1181.807, our value for β.
-The p-values for each are 2.28e-10 and 6.44e-10, which are indeed statistically significant.
+The p-values for each are 2.28e-10 (β) and 6.44e-10 (𝛼), which are indeed statistically significant.
 Both 𝛼 and β are the same as given in the dsDNA row of Table 2 in the paper (denoted as the allometric exponent and scaling factor, respectively), which is promising!

 ## Instructions